HVisMyLife/lenia-rust/README.md

  - t - toggle autotune

 It's learning itself to "not die": there are starting parameters and simulation runs.
 When it dies ( or is "exploding") it's survival time is saved.
 If new generation (random changes are introduced) outlives previous, it's parameters are being saved and passed on.

+Growth map function parameters and kernel radiuses are beeing saved to .toml and matrix values to .bin.
+The implementation is awful, but it works and I couldn't care less xD.
+Changing kernel sizes is not supported on the fly ( lookup table need to be regenerated each time ), so at the time there are not present in UI.

+Features ideas are greatly appreciated.

 ![example](https://github.com/HVisMyLife/lenia-rust/blob/master/recording.gif)